 Adequate security measures for protecting sensitive data shall be implemented as defined in the present document.
 Further measures (that are beyond the scope of the present document) may be required by local regulation depending on the classification of the data and other factors such as type of network used during transmission, storage location for data, etc.

 4.2.3.2.2 Protecting data and information – Confidential System Internal Data

 Requirement Name: Unauthorized Viewing

+Requirement Reference: In accordance with industry best practice